Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Problem Statement and Proposed Solution

 Although the order by which the channels are sensed is assumed fixed, the proposed algorithm can be modified to optimize over the sensing order by a relatively low complexity sorting algorithm.
 Particularly, the dynamic programming proposed in \cite{Sensing_Order_Poor} can be called by Algorithm \ref{Alg_lambda_P_lambda_D} to order the channels.
 The complexity of the sorting algorithm alone is $O(2^M)$ compared to the $O(M!)$ of the exhaustive search to sort the $M$ channels.
 The modification to our proposed algorithm would be in step 3 of Algorithm \ref{Alg_lambda_P_lambda_D}, where $S_1^*$ would be optimized over the number of channels (as well as $\Gammast{1}$).
-This will yield, at the end of Algorithm \ref{Alg_lambda_P_lambda_D} the optimum sensing order along with the optimum $\Gammast{1}$ (given $\lambdad$).